 Omnilife has a Risk Management System that is designed to assess, control, and monitor risks from all sources for the purpose of increasing short and long-term value to Omnilife's stakeholders.
-Following the change in Omnilife's business strategy, the Company initiated a detailed review of its risk appetite, which is nearing completion.
+Following the change in Omnilife's business strategy, the Company initiated a detailed review of its risk polices, appetite and limits.
 Omnilife ensures that there is strong alignment between the risk appetite, risk register and other management information.